-Since our inception, we have incurred significant operating losses.
-We expect to incur significant expenses and operating losses for the foreseeable future as we advance the clinical development of our programs.
-To date, we have funded our operations primarily with proceeds from the IPO, the sales of preferred stock, and grants and licenses.
-As of September 30, 2020, we had \$340.0 million in cash and cash equivalents.
+To date, we have funded our operations primarily with proceeds from the IPO, the sales of preferred stock, grants and licenses and upfront payment from the GSK Collaboration Agreement.
+As of September 30, 2021, we had \$899.7 million in cash and cash equivalents.
+To date we have not generated any revenue from product sales and do not expect to generate revenue from the sales of products for the foreseeable future.